Coastal coal-carrying trade of New South Wales: Lake Macquarie

-The South Hetton Colliery shipped coal from a whar at Coal Point on the western shore of Lake Macquarie.
+The South Hetton Colliery shipped coal from a wharf at Coal Point on the western shore of Lake Macquarie.
 There had been a jetty at Coal Point used by the Ebenezer Colliery from the 1840s, from which coal was ferried across the lake to a wharf on the south side of Swansea Channel, near the Reid's Mistake Headland, that was used as a transshipment location for coal for Sydney in the 1840s.
 Coal was also loaded at Green Point on the eastern side of the lake.
+Belmont Colliery loaded coal at a jetty on the lake during the 1920s.
+Coal was bought to the jetty on two-ton trucks running on a tramway, and loaded aboard the small ships Wyalong and White Bay.
 There were other collieries near to the northern, eastern and western shores of the lake, but most of these were connected to railway lines and sent their coal to Carrington and some for local consumption at the Newcastle Steelworks.
 Cardiff Colliery to the north of the lake did ship coal via Lake Macquarie.

 Catherine Hill Bay

 Catherine Hill Bay was the only ocean jetty port on the northern coalfields.
 Coal from the Wallarah Colliery was loaded here for Sydney and Newcastle.
 By using an ocean jetty, this colliery could exploit the coal seams of Lake Macquarie, without ships needing to enter the Swansea Channel.
 The port could still be dangerous, under unfavourable weather conditions, and some ships came to grief there.

 Over the life of the port, there were three jetties.
 The second jetty was destroyed by a storm, in 1974, and replaced with a jetty of concrete and steel construction.

 It was the last port used by the coastal coal trade in 2002.
 Coal was last loaded for the short trip to Newcastle, where it was loaded for export.
 The last Wallarah Collliery operations, the Moonee Mine, nearby the jetty, closed in the same year.